kykiefer/wdl/code_snippet.md

+Below I write code in Python by interacting with two modules — pandas and seaborn.
+[Pandas](http://pandas.pydata.org/) is an Excel-like module for big data and enhanced manipulation.
+[Seaborn](https://seaborn.pydata.org/) is a tool for creating beautiful charts and visuals.
+If you gain comfort with Python and these modules, machine learning is not far away (look to a module called [scikit-learn](http://scikit-learn.org/stable/) and [this tutorial](http://scikit-learn.org/stable/tutorial/basic/tutorial.html) to get started).

 ```python
 # import helpful modules
 import pandas as pd # pd is an alias we can reference to call pandas in our code